Why Is My Cat Suddenly Pooping Outside The Litter Box? Keep Your Feline Healthy!

 When you like everything clean, why won’t your cat like it clean?
 Would you use an unclean toilet?
 Same is with cats.
 So, keep the litter box as much clean as possible, otherwise, your cat will poop everywhere else, save for the dirty litter box.

 You should scoop the box at least twice a day and wash it out entirely at least once a month.
 Moreover, the litter box should be odor-free and attractive to the cat.
 For instance, you can spray the litter box with a nice fragrance that attracts your cat.
+Also keeping the litter box clean is the best way to prevent your dog from cat feces.

 Your cat’s litter box might not be placed at the right location.
 Try changing the location of the box.
 Ensure that the box is located at a place where your cat does not feel vulnerable, particularly if you have other cats at your home, which might intimidate the respective cat while she poops.